sarnenduhexa/f1-infra/README.md

 - PostgreSQL data is persisted using a named volume `f1_postgres_data`
 - Redis data is persisted using a named volume `f1_redis_data`
+- PGAdmin data is persisted using a named volume `f1_pgadmin_data`
 - Volumes are mounted at their respective data directories in the containers

+Note: The PGAdmin volume (`f1_pgadmin_data`) stores configuration and session data, preventing the creation of anonymous volumes and ensuring data persistence between container restarts.

 ### Security Features